Welcome to this web site which contains details of the ferries that operated on the Firth

 been used as a crossing since the 11 century.
-Vessels being

-for the Ferries and now the latest bridge the Queensferry Crossing.
+on the latest bridge the Queensferry Crossing.

 The Forth Bridge has been used since 1890 to carry trains across the Forth.
+In 2015 it became a UNESCO World Heritage Site.

 The Forth Road Bridge took over from the Ferries in 1964.
+Increases in the volume of traffic resulted in another crossing being required this was built along side this bridge.

 The Forth Road Bridge continues to be used but with a reduced level